-All policies, programs and project recommendations in this plan apply to flood hazard areas in unincorporated Chelan County that fall under the jurisdiction of the Chelan County FCZD.
-The policies identified in this plan are binding on all incorporated cities within the County pursuant to RCW 86.12 (see Chapter 5).
-The planning area is defined as all of Chelan County, including cities.
+The planning area for this Flood Plan is defined as all of Chelan County, including cities.
 The Flood Plan assesses the flood risk for all municipalities in the planning area.
-However, it identifies mitigation actions only under the authority of the Chelan County FCZD.
+However, it identifies mitigation actions only for areas under the authority of the Chelan County FCZD.